KanishR1/Introduction-to-ASIC-Flow/README.md

 This circuit is similar to the one that is discussed above except that it doesn't have asynchronous reset instead it has asynchronous set.
 When the set input is logic 1 then output of the flop i.e., Q becomes high otherwise Q follows D input which is logic 0.
 This circuit can't be optimised like the previous circuit discussed in the above section.
 Consider the waveform between timestamp 1 and timestamp 2, the set pin is deasserted before the rising edge of the clock.
 The output Q remains high until the next rising edge even though the set input is deasseretd.
 The output of thr flop Q makes transition only at timestamp2.
 Therefore set input must be considered as Q'.
 This circuit can't be optimised.
 ___

+#### **2. State Optimisation**
+State optimization refers to the process of minimizing the number of unused states in a digital circuit's state machine.

+#### **3. Sequential Logic Cloning**
+Sequential logic cloning is used to replicate or clone a portion of a sequential logic circuit while maintaining its functionality and behavior.
+The goal is to exploit the benefits of parallelism and redundancy while ensuring that the cloned circuit produces identical outputs to the original circuit for the same inputs.
+This technique is commonly employed in various scenarios such as redundancy for fault tolerance, speed improvement, and power optimization.
+This technique is generally used when a physical aware synthesis is done.

+Consider the circuit shown below :